 “You know what it is?”
 John Steinbeck said of San Francisco.
 “It is a golden handcuff with the key thrown away.”

 The City’s a cinch to explore.
+If you arrive early you can use a San Francisco luggage storage company so you don’t have to carry your suitcase everywhere.
 Confined to 47 square miles, it’s “America’s Leading Compact.”
 You can stroll from its shopping center, Union Square, to its Neapolitan-flavored nightlife belt, North Beach, taking in Chinatown and Wall Street West en route.
 Public transport will whisk you from Golden Gate Park to the Embarcadero, from Ocean Beach to the East Bay.
 Ferries will carry you to the resort-like ports of Sausalito and Tiburon, the isles of Angel and Alcatraz and their terminal at Larkspur near Pt.
 San Quentin.

 The country’s oldest international film festival is held here annually.
 Movie houses and special-interest film festivals proliferate.
 The city supports four public art museums – the Asian, de Young, Palace of the Legion of Honor and Modern Art.
 There are at least 34 other repositories of culture and local lore, ranging from vintage ships to a 200-year-old mission, from a car barn (cable) to an island (Alcatraz) of unusual interest.